qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 Print out my mounting model here: https://www.printables.com/model/1170120-beacon3d-mount-for-qidi-plus4

 Install the mounting module along with the Beacon attached.
 Route the beacon's cable to the mainboard.

+It has been reported by some users that using the USB3 port (which is the upper of the 3 USB-A connectors on the left of the mainboard can cause intermittent errors and problems with the Beacon.

-The beacon appears to have **no issues** when plugged into one of the USB2 ports on the mainboard.
+The Beacon module appears to have **no issues** when plugged into one of the USB2 ports (being the lower two) on the mainboard,

 ***